 Sebastien looked around, and as Ana had predicted, found dozens of people watching her from around the room, some clearly gossiping as they whispered back and forth.

 “Did the reporters even bother to ask you for a statement?”
 Damien demanded.
 “No one talked to me.”

 Sebastien shook her head.
 “No. I didn’t even know this was happening.”
 In the corner of the room nearest the door, Tanya stood up, threw away her food uneaten, and hurried out, escaping the stares and whispers directed her way.

-Someone spoke loudly in her wake, his voice carrying over the hushed murmuring.
-“I bet she was messing around with that same dangerous shit that turned the other guy into an Aberrant.”
+“I bet she was messing around with that same dangerous shit that turned the other guy into an Aberrant,” someone said loudly in her wake, his voice carrying over the hushed murmuring.

 Before anyone else could respond, Alec stood up, so abruptly that his chair skidded back and fell over.
 The cafeteria quieted so quickly that the clatter of the fallen chair was the only sound.
 “Shut up!”
 Alec yelled, turning to face the direction of the speaker.